auth0/auth0.js/README.md

 ## Migration

-If you need help migrating from v8 to v9, please refer to the [v9 Migration Guide](https://auth0.com/docs/libraries/auth0js/v9/migration-guide).
+If you need help migrating to v9, please refer to the [v9 Migration Guide](https://auth0.com/docs/libraries/auth0js/v9/migration-guide).

-If you need help migrating from v7 to v8, please refer to the [v8 Migration Guide](https://auth0.com/docs/libraries/auth0js/v8/migration-guide).
+If you need help migrating to v8, please refer to the [v8 Migration Guide](https://auth0.com/docs/libraries/auth0js/v8/migration-guide).

 ## Develop